Windows Defender Antivirus compatibility

 |Windows Server 2016||Windows Defender AV||No||Active mode|

 (1) On Windows Server 2016, Windows Defender AV will not enter passive or disabled mode if you have also installed a third-party antivirus product.
 If you install a third-party antivirus product, you should uninstall Windows Defender AV on Windows Server 2016 to prevent problems caused by having multiple antivirus products installed on a machine.
+If you are Using Windows Server, version 1803 and Windows 2019, you can enable passive mode by setting this registry key:

 See the Windows Defender Antivirus on Windows Server 2016 topic for key differences and management options for Windows Server installations.